RiiConnect24/Wii-Guide/_pages/en_US/letterbomb.md

 This exploit is one of many.
 Check out the [Get Started](/get-started) page for other options.
 {: .notice--info}

+LetterBomb's website, please.hackmii.com as well as bootmii.org are (hopefully temporarily) down.
+Please use [this mirror](https://letterbomb.andrewtech.net/) instead for the time being.
+Unfortunately there's no alternative for the bootmii website at the moment.
+{: .notice--warning}

 #### What you need
 - An SD card
 - A Wii on system version 4.3